Creating Top 10 Lists and League Tables in Excel 2007

 And ending with

 This gives me a list as shown below

-Limitations of MIN, MAX, SMALL and LARGE functions
+Limitations of MIN, MAX, SMALL and LARGE Functions

-If you look at my league table of the ten hubs with the highest number of overall hits above once more, you will notice the limitations that these functions have.
+If you look at my league table of the ten articles with the highest number of overall hits above once more, you will notice the limitations that these functions have.
 While they are fantastic at returning the smallest or largest values in a range, or telling you the third smallest value in a range, that is all they tell you.

-Using the INDEX and MATCH functions alongside LARGE
+Using the INDEX and MATCH Functions Alongside LARGE

 What we are doing in essence is

 - Firstly we ask Excel to find the largest value in the column for total hits using LARGE

 - We then ask Excel to use MATCH to find the position of that cell in the same column